nilips70/COVID19-and-CVD/README.md

 # An exploration of the connection between COVID-19 and cardiovascular disease (CVD) in European countries

-This repository contains the code and dataset used in the paper 'An Exploration of the Connection between COVID-19 and Cardiovascular Disease (CVD) in European Countries'.
+This repository contains the code and dataset used in the paper 'An Exploration of the Connection between COVID-19 and Cardiovascular Disease (CVD) in European Countries.'
+[Link to the paper](https://link.springer.com/article/10.1007/s10389-024-02372-2?utm_source=rct_congratemailt&utm_medium=email&utm_campaign=oa_20241121&utm_content=10.1007/s10389-024-02372-2#data-availability)

 All datasets used in this research are gathered by "Survey of Health, Ageing and Retirement in Europe (SHARE)" and are publicly available at: [Download the SHARE datasets here](https://share-eric.eu/data/).